clakika/st21-busking-radar/README.md

 had a meeting and outlined the most feasible and important features of the app

 Week 1/Due 25 May
+- Prepare surveys and collect data from buskers/fans, in order to understand what would be best to include

 Week 2/Due 1 June
 - Finish prototype?
-(It would be perfect if WD could have it by that date, but correct me if it is too unrealistic)
+(It would be perfect if WD could have it by that date, but correct me if it is too unrealistic) -> For the prototype it won't be too unrealistic, however, if you want the actual design of the app with the logo, colors etc., we cannot manage to do it so fast.

 Week 3/Due 8 June
+- Receive feedback for the prototype and fix/add anything if needed
+- Start creating the integral app with all the details and content

 Week 4/Due 15 June
+- Finish app and feedback

 Week 5/Due 22 June
+- Finish app and feedback

 Week 6/Due 29 June